BP oil spill probe did not address cost overruns - executive

 | NEW ORLEANS

-NEW ORLEANS BP Plc's investigation of its disastrous 2010 Gulf of Mexico blowout did not address the impact of cost overruns on the well, a BP executive said on Thursday, in the final day of testimony this week in the massive civil trial over the spill.
+NEW ORLEANS BP Plc's (BP.L) investigation of its 2010 Gulf of Mexico well rupture and oil spill did not address cost overruns, the executive who ran the probe testified on Thursday.

-Plaintiffs contend that cost concerns prompted crew members on the doomed Deepwater Horizon rig to rush to wrap up the drilling.
-The executive who led BP's internal investigation said the company did not focus on that angle.
+Plaintiffs argue that concerns over expenditure led crew members to rush the wrapup of the drilling.

-Bly, whose name is on the report of BP's internal probe, said he and the then-chief executive, Tony Hayward, did not include budgetary issues when they set the scope of the investigation three days after the explosion in April 2010.

-Plaintiffs lawyer Paul Sterbcow noted the Macondo well operation had been $60 million (39.5 million pounds) over budget and more than a month past schedule at a cost of $1 million per day.
+On the third day of testimony in the federal civil trial centred on the disaster, plaintiffs lawyer Paul Sterbcow noted the Macondo operation was $60 million over budget and more than a month past schedule at a cost of $1 million per day.

-The U.S. Justice Department, Gulf Coast states and plaintiffs are suing well operator BP, rig owner Transocean Ltd, well cement provider Halliburton Co and others.
+But Bly, who led BP's internal probe of the disaster in a report bearing his name, said he and the then-chief executive, Tony Hayward, set the scope of the probe three days after the explosion in April 2010, and did not include budgetary issues.

-The plaintiffs say BP put profits above safety, and forensic engineer Bob Bea, co-founder of the Center for Catastrophic Risk Management at the University of California, Berkeley, testified this week that there was "ample evidence of intense pressure" from BP to save time and money.
+The plaintiffs in the case have argued BP put profits above safety, while noted forensic engineer Bob Bea, co-founder of the Center for Catastrophic Risk Management at the University of California, Berkeley, testified this week that there was "ample evidence of intense pressure" from BP to save time and money.

-Bly told Justice Department trial attorney Mike Underhill that BP forged ahead with its plan to pump Halliburton-made cement into the well as part of finishing the job without having received all the tests Halliburton conducted on the mixture to make sure it would harden as required.

-Bly said he thought they got results of some tests, but not all.
-When asked if that decision to move ahead was a decision made by BP supervisors on the rig or onshore, Bly replied, "I believe that would be an onshore decision."

-BP contends that Halliburton made substandard cement, which failed to provide an adequate barrier to oil and gas that later blew out.
-Halliburton disputes that contention.

-Underhill, in a rare light-hearted moment at the trial, had started his questioning of Bly with a joke about automatic federal spending cuts due to take effect on Friday.
-"You get me one day before my employer furloughs me," Underhill said.
+Bly, who said he plans to retire in about two months, was promoted to serve on the London-based oil company's executive management committee shortly after CEO Bob Dudley took the helm in October 2010.

+He went through his report's conclusions in the case, in which the U.S. Justice Department, Gulf Coast states and plaintiffs are suing well operator BP, rig owner Transocean Ltd (RIG.N), well cement provider Halliburton Co (HAL.N) and others.

+BP's report spread the blame for mistakes that led to the well rupture and explosion, which killed 11 men and let more than 4 million barrels of crude oil foul the Gulf.

-Earlier, Bly went through his conclusions in BP's internal report, which spread the blame for mistakes before the accident.
-The report laid most of the blame on Transocean, and set the tone for three years of finger-pointing among the companies.
+But the report laid most of the blame on Transocean, setting the tone for finger-pointing among the companies.

 "That risk was neither recognized or addressed until it was too late?"
 Sterbcow asked.